paleohayduke/TrafficSimProject/README.md

 Announcements:

+9/24/2018 There is a new Directions class.
+It has some stuff to build lists of directions for the car to follow.
+We could write a couple different pathfinding algorithms.

 9/23/2018 There individual nodes can be built into a tree structure that gives every node a pointer to its connecting nodes along with edge weight data.
 I'm working on an "Auto" class that can traverse the nodes while keeping track